TeamYayin/atchai-hugo/content/we-develop/loqativ.md

 <br><br>
 ## Tried and Tested
-Used by everyone from UK Government to global brands, our bots have passed the most stringent security tests and we can ensure you pass through GDPR.
+Used by everyone from UK Government to Fortune 500 FMCG and media brands, our bots have passed the most stringent security tests and we can ensure you are GDPR compliant.
 Our bots are blazingly fast as Loqativ is build with Node.js and deployed on cloud infrastructure using Docker container management.

 <br><br>